Para-Lang/para-compiler/docs/source/installation.rst

 Installation
 ************

-This section serves as the reference for how to install the Para-C compiler and make it available for usage in your command line.
+This section serves as the reference for how to install the Para compiler and make it available for usage in your command line.

 Installer for Windows